cgrimes01/blog/content/blog/js-why-my-decimals-dont-add-up/index.md

 (1110 + 3317 + 1130 + 1132 + 3311) / 100 // 100
 ```

-As you can see, in this instance we know there can only be 2 decimal places so we can multiply each number by 100 to give make sure we always have integers, and then divide by 100 at the end to give us the result we are after.
+As you can see, in this instance we know there can only be 2 decimal places so we multiply each number by 100 to give make sure we always have integers, and then divide by 100 at the end to give us the result we are after.
 How you want to go about performing these conversions will depend on the codebase you are working with - you could do it case by case or create some reusable helper functions.

 You can see an [integer only sandbox](https://codesandbox.io/s/wind-tuna-agt5ffsfs-40bw6?file=/src/index.js) that takes this approach.
 The only difference between the original solution, where we get the floating point issue, and the the integer only solution is the total line: